 Unbelievably useful links (so useful you might want to go to these first; don’t worry, we’ll still be here when you get back!)
 Map of Early Modern London – which has the surviving texts and, of course, maps of London.
 And the ongoing Civic London project for REED (Records of Early English Drama) will have much that will interest.
 Much of our work has been inspired by Professor Tracey Hill of Bath Spa University who has written variously on civic pageantry in Pageantry and Power: A cultural history of the early modern Lord Mayor’s Show, 1585-1639 and in relation to the writing of Anthony Munday in Anthony Munday and Civic Culture.

 The Lord Mayor’s Show – 1585 to 1639

 To date, we’ve produced initial readings of every extant Lord Mayor’s Show, though there are other materials yet to look at.
-The Lord Mayor’s Show began in the early hours of (usually) the 29th October – starting at the Guildhall, a procession would head south to the river, get on barges and head to Westminster for the swearing in, returning to alight near St Paul’s.
+The Lord Mayor’s Show began in the early hours of (usually) the 29th October (the 30th if the 29th was a Sunday) – starting at the Guildhall, a procession would head south to the river, get on barges and head to Westminster for the swearing in, returning to alight near St Paul’s.
 The Lord Mayor would then process along Cheapside where the primary Triumphs, or pageants, or devices (choose your favourite term) would be presented to him.
 These devices were made by master craftsmen, and the text written by (mostly) established playwrights of the day.
 See our handy route map below.

 Every year a new series of pageants were commissioned, based on pitches that various creative teams presented to the incoming Livery Company.
 This would happen around September, so the production would only have a couple of months to be created.
 Though certain stock materials were available, especially if the companies chose an established team, new devices were important to give each show some fizz.